Connecting the Dots: What Graph-Based Text Representations Work Best for Text Classification Using Graph Neural Networks?: Prior Work on Graphs in NLP

+Alternatively, two inductive models have reported good results on traditional text classification benchmarks, but the improvement is mostly due to the combination of GNN and BERT models \cite{huang2022contexting, wang2023text}.
+Thus, these strategies are resource-intensive, hard to apply to long documents, and beyond the scope of our study.

 Since \citet{zhang-etal-2020-every} outperform TextlevelGCN despite using the same graph construction, it is clear that the graph construction method and the way patterns are extracted from it are closely related.
-Hence, an in-depth study analyzing multiple factors in a controlled environment is necessary.
+Hence, an in-depth study analyzing multiple factors in a controlled setting is necessary.

-In terms of broader empirical comparisons, one previous study also conducted an empirical analysis of GNN approaches for text classification \cite{galke2022bag}.
-Nevertheless, despite the comprehensive evaluation, the authors limited their analysis to standard data collections with only short texts.
-In contrast, our study considers a broader range of domains and more challenging datasets, including much longer documents and unbalanced classification scenarios.
+In terms of broader empirical comparisons, one previous study also conducted a comparative analysis of different approaches for text classification to evaluate the necessity of text-graphs.
+The authors compared multiple Bag of Words (BoW), sequence, and graph models \cite{galke2022bag}, arguing that a multi-layer perceptron enhanced with BoW is a strong baseline for text classification.
+Nevertheless, the authors limited their analysis to standard data collections with only short texts.
+In contrast, with the aim to study how graphs perform in more challenging scenarios, our study considers a broader range of domains including much longer documents and unbalanced classification contexts.
+In addition, we assess the balance between the effectiveness and efficiency of the proposals, a facet typically overlooked in prior research.